Virtual-Finland-Development/codesets/README.md

 # codesets
-A shared codesets / resources router for virtual finland projects
+A shared codesets / resources router for Virtual Finland projects

 ## Requirements

 ### Docker requirements

 If using docker compose, the following network must be created: `vfd-network`.

 Create the network with command:

 ```
 docker network create vfd-network